ctools/ctools/doc/source/users/tutorials/quickstart/binning.rst

    Lower energy limit (TeV) [0.1]
    Upper energy limit (TeV) [100.0]
    Number of energy bins (1-200) [20]
-   Output counts cube file [cntcube.fits]
+   Output counts cube file or observation definition XML file [cntcube.fits]

 In this example the events from file ``selected_events.fits`` will be binned into a counts cube stored into the file ``cntcube.fits``.
 The counts cube